 - [i] Aeronautical charges, which consist of landing and terminal fees, are generally recognized as revenue when airport facilities are utilized. - [ii] Concession revenue is recognized based on a percentage of reported concessionaire sales and/or specified minimum annual guarantees.
-Specified minimum annual guarantee amounts and incentives for lessees to enter into lease agreements are recognized on a straight-line basis over the term of the lease. - [iii] Revenue from the Airport Improvement Fee ["AIF"], which is collected from passengers by air carriers, is recognized based on monthly passenger numbers submitted by individual air carriers. - [iv] Car parking revenue is recognized when airport facilities are utilized. - [v] Rental revenue is recognized on a straight-line basis over the term of the respective agreements.
-Revenue from rental arrangements classified as direct finance leases is recognized over the term of the lease in order to reflect a constant periodic return to the Airport Authority's net investment in the finance lease.
+Specified minimum annual guarantee amounts and incentives for lessees to enter into lease agreements are recognized on a straight-line basis over the term of the lease. - [iii] Revenue from the Airport Improvement Fee ["AIF"], which is collected from passengers by air carriers, is recognized based on monthly passenger numbers submitted by individual air carriers. - [iv] Car parking revenue is recognized when airport facilities are utilized. - [v] Rental revenue is recognized on a straight-line basis over the term of the respective agreements. - [vi] Contributions are accounted for using the deferral method as follows: